biehla/attifud/README.md

 ## 🤖 Code

+The Globals (autoload Scenes) and Scripts (static/const Objects) can be called from anywhere in the project.
+The latter is independent of (not managed by) the Scene Tree.

+Otherwise, Scenes must be loaded or added to the Scene Tree.

 ### 💎 Globals

 - **Configuration**
+	- First autoload after Plugin autoloads.
 	- Configure Plugins & Project depending on environment.

 - **Reference**
-	- Preloads & holds references to Resources.
+	- Preloads & holds references to Resources in dictionary by name.
 	- When creating a new Resource type, create a getter method here.

 - **SignalBus**